 Distance learning rooms represent a unique kind of challenge compared to more conventional video conferencing rooms, partly because of the size of the rooms involved and partly because of the nature of interactions in a learning environment.
-Getting the design right in these environments is the key to natural interactions which allow faculty to utilise their preferred methods of teaching without being distracted by the technology involved.
+Getting the design right in these environments is the key to natural interactions that allow faculty to utilize their preferred methods of teaching without being distracted by the technology involved.

 Some key points that you should incorporate into the design of your classroom:

 1. A digital learning room should be collaborative, a place where every student can share the data on their Laptops, Mobiles, Tablets etc with the class.
 The best way to achieve this is with a wireless presentation system like Crestron’s Airmedia or Kramer’s VIA Collage, which can be used to quickly switch the display between up to 40 sources.
 This can also be achieved with a wired switcher connected to desktop connectors.

 2. The display quality should be True HD quality for viewing clarity and for more natural and lifelike video conferencing interactions.
 True HD conferencing at 1080p on a 60″ screen creates an extremely natural interaction environment, especially if we take care to ensure good eye contact with appropriate placement of the camera.